GOLF: A Generative AI Framework for Pathogenicity Prediction of Myocilin OLF Variants

 A Markovian Error Model for False Negatives in DNN-based Perceptron-Driven Control Systems

 Kruttidipta Samal, Thomas Walton, Hoang-Dung Tran, Marilyn Wolf.
 2022.
 A Markovian Error Model for False Negatives in DNN-based Perceptron-Driven Control Systems.
-Accepted, International Neural Network Society Workshop on Deep Learning Innovations and Applications (INNS DLIA 2023).
+International Neural Network Society Workshop on Deep Learning Innovations and Applications (INNS DLIA 2023).
 IEEE.

 Abstract